Ulysses Bloodstone: Elsa Bloodstone

 Elsa Bloodstone is the daughter of Ulysses Bloodstone.
 She was the star of her own mini-series simply titled Bloodstone.

 Cullen Bloodstone

 Cullen Bloodstone is the son of Ulysses Bloodstone and a student at the Braddock Academy.
 He was among the 16 teenagers who were captured by Arcade and brought to Murderworld so that Arcade could have the teenagers fight to the death.

 Other versions

 Earth X

-In the alternate future of Earth X, in the afterlife Ulysses joins with dozens of other deceased heroes in attempt to stop the genocidal plans of Mephisto and Thanos.
+An alternate universe variant of Ulysses Bloodstone appears in Earth X. Following his death, he joins with dozens of other deceased heroes in attempt to stop the genocidal plans of Mephisto and Thanos.

 Nextwave

-Ulysses Bloodstone also appeared in Nextwave in many flashbacks relating to his daughter's training and is shown acting out of character - for example, Ulysses creates a robot tutor for Elsa that uses torture to teach her.
-In another incident, Ulysses throws a baby Elsa into battle against a monster.
-In 2006 Marvel Editor-in-Chief Joe Quesada stated that "for the time being" Nextwave was to be considered set in a universe separate from the main Marvel continuity.
-More recently Nextwave has been partially integrated with the Marvel Universe when someone dressed like the Nextwave version of Monica Rambeau was seen being deported back to Earth-A, from where people had been arriving on superhero vacation packages.
-Furthermore, several characters in the Nextwave book, not including Elsa herself, appeared in other books, referring to some events of the series as actually canon.
-Civil War: Battle Damage Report suggests that Nextwave adventures actually happened, but due to mental conditions and drug treatments given to the main characters, they were in a constant delusional state, accounting for the weird memories Elsa displays of her father.
+Ulysses Bloodstone appears in flashbacks in the series Nextwave, which Marvel editor-in-chief Joe Quesada initially stated to be non-canonical and set in an alternate universe.
+However, it is later suggested that the events of Nextwave are canon.